 As a community service, the MOAACC Speakers Bureau provides presentations for community and club meetings, luncheons, dinners, reunions, schools, and special events.
 Our speakers are an experienced and diverse group.
-All speakers are MOAACC members and former or current uniformed service officers.
+All speakers are MOAACC members and former or current uniformed service officers, or family members.
 Speakers are scheduled on request and available to speak on a variety of topics such as leadership, teamwork, history, patriotic themes, and others (see speaker profiles below).

 For more information and to submit a request for a speaker, click the button below.